Customer Segmentation: How to Effectively Segment Users & Clients

 Make communication customer-centric.

-Use segment information to decide which messages, content, and products will bring the most value.
+Use segment information to decide which messages, content, and products will bring the most value to your clients.
 Then, craft a strategy that authentically engages with each segment.

 Create a plan for each segment.